-Our long-term inventory strategy is to maintain high levels of customer service and stable lead times, minimize inventory obsolescence and improve manufacturing asset utilization.
-To capitalize on manufacturing efficiencies, we build in advance of demand low-volume, long-lived devices with a broad customer base and a low risk of obsolescence.
-Additionally, we sometimes maintain product inventory in unfinished wafer form to allow greater flexibility in periods of high demand.
-Further, we have improved insight into demand and are better able to manage our factory loadings because over time we have increased consignment inventory programs with our customers and distributors.
-About 65 percent of TI revenue is fulfilled from consignment programs.
+Our objectives for inventory are to maintain high levels of customer service and stable lead times, minimize inventory obsolescence and improve manufacturing asset utilization.
+To meet these objectives and to allow greater flexibility in periods of high demand, we build ahead of demand long-lived, low-volume products and maintain inventory of other products that have a broad customer base and low risk of obsolescence.
+Further, we have improved insight into demand and are better able to manage our factory loadings because over time we have increased consignment inventory programs and are building closer, more direct relationships with our customers.
+In 2019, about 65% of TI revenue was fulfilled from consignment programs.
 Our strategy and expected customer demand will cause our inventory levels to fluctuate over time.